 Sorry I’ve been so low key lately.
 I’ve been too busy drinking my water and minding my business 😂⠀ ⠀ Well, this @healthishco water bottle 💦 definitely has been keeping my water intake together, but I’m kind of kidding at the minding my business part. ⠀ ⠀ This is a picture of me in my natural element, people watching 👀 , as a guy talks up to everyone spewing nonsense at them.
 Y’all see me trying to play it cool with this smirk? 🤦🏾♀️⠀ ⠀ #healthishco #stayhydrated #healthish

 A post shared by Vera • Blogger + Creator (@verajeanae) on

-Drink Water: When we think of trendy self-care rituals, water isn’t typically at the top of our list.
+Drink Water: When we think of trendy self-care rituals, water is not typically at the top of our list.
 However, drinking it and making sure we consume enough is an excellent way to ensure self-care.
 Not only does water hydrate from the inside out, but it can also help reduce headaches, improve your immune system and increase energy levels.
-If you tend to slip up on your water intake, consider tracking your glasses via an app such as the Daily Water Tracker Reminder, keeping a reusable water bottle with time markings on your desk, or simply keeping a tally on your daily planner.
+If you tend to slip up on your water intake, consider tracking your glasses via an app such as the Daily Water Tracker Reminder, keeping a reusable water bottle with time markings on your desk or simply keeping a tally on your daily planner.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.